wedasfa/api-documentation/README.md

 ## Disclaimer
 * Some classes and api functions have been subject to change in Neverlose v2.
 Your old scripts may need to be updated!
+* The api documentation is a work in progress and will continuously be improved upon by adding new usage examples and use cases

 ## Libraries/Engines included